 A long-term, strategic minerals planning approach can help deliver biodiversity gain on a landscape scale, helping to connect and buffer sites of ecological importance and re-connect local communities with the natural environmental, with all the knock-on benefits to health and well-being that that entails.

-The 2013 multi-partnered State of Nature Report found that 60% of species studied had declined in recent decades.
-Biodiversity-led minerals restorations can help counter such declines – for example, 15% of endangered bittern nest in UK restored quarries.
+Biodiversity-led minerals restorations can help counter such declines – for example, 13% of endangered bittern nest in UK restored quarries.

-Through close collaborative working, biodiversity-led minerals restoration can also provide opportunities for local communities to re-connect with nature, helping to regenerate local economies and provide ecosytem services benefits along the way.
+Through close collaborative working, biodiversity-led minerals restoration can also provide opportunities for local communities to re-connect with nature, helping to regenerate local economies and provide ecosystem services benefits along the way.